 Modern slavery is the illegal exploitation of people for personal or commercial gain, often in horrendous conditions which the victim cannot escape.
 It includes human trafficking.

 This statement sets out the steps Canonical has taken during its financial year to ensure that slavery and human trafficking is not taking place in its supply chain.
-This statement is made pursuant to section 54 of the Modern Slavery Act 2015.

 Who we are - our structure and supply chains

 Canonical serves as the publisher for the Ubuntu open source operating system within the information technology sector.
 The company is dedicated to making open source software accessible to a global audience.
 In addition to this mission, Canonical provides services such as software development and support.

 Canonical, together with its affiliated entities, maintains a global workforce exceeding 1000 personnel, strategically located in five offices around the world.

 As an organisation Canonical’s internal activities include engineering, support, project management and commercial operation services - legal, finance, HR and sales and business operations.

 Canonical procures services from a number of external third parties to support its activities and services.

 Canonical Group Limited and Canonical UK Limited are English subsidiaries of Canonical Limited and a number of affiliated entities provide services.
 A full list of Canonical entities can be found at https://www.ubuntu.com/legal/companies.
 This statement relates to Canonical Group Limited and Canonical UK Limited.